ruzbahani/UCNS-University-of-Calgary-Name-Service/README.md

 ## Agent-Based Architecture

+The UCNS multi-agent architecture follows GAIA-style analysis and design, where each smart contract is modeled as an autonomous agent with explicit roles, responsibilities, and interaction protocols.
 The UCNS ecosystem consists of three primary intelligent agents, each with distinct responsibilities and autonomous decision-making capabilities:

 ### Registry Agent (UCNSRegistry.sol)